paulzi/yii2-materialized-path/README.md

 **Getting the root nodes**

-If you connect `NestedSetsQueryTrait`, you can get all the root nodes:
+If you connect `MaterializedPathQueryTrait`, you can get all the root nodes:

 ```php
 $roots = Sample::find()->roots()->all();